Edgcott

 Edgcott is a village and a civil parish in Buckinghamshire district in the ceremonial county of Buckinghamshire, England.
 It is in the Aylesbury Vale, about eight miles east of Bicester.

 The village name is derived from the Old English for "oak cottage".
 In the Domesday Book of 1086 it is recorded as Achecote, "æcen" (from which the word "acorn" is derived) being the Old English word for oak.

 The manor of Edgcott was once owned by the physician and poet Sir Samuel Garth.

-The village also has HM Prison Grendon located nearby.
+The village also has two prisons located nearby.

 In 1807 Edgcott was described as:The property is divided among a few.
 The living is a rectory in the diocese of Oxford.
 The church is old but good.
 There is an Independent chapel.

 Population

-The parish had a population of 256 people according to the 2011 censusEdgcott's population during the 1830s had a very small pool of job occupations, with the only noticeable job being an agricultural labourer.
-Obviously there are employers at this time who own the land and need manpower to work it, and according to the 'A Vision of Britain through Time', there were 4.☃☃ This model of industry present in Edgcott is predictable, due to the poor transport modes in that time.
-People couldn't travel very far to work so needed to work locally, therefore everyone who lived in Edgcott would most likely be working the land there.

-The following graph shows the number of people in their different age brackets who reside in Edgcott.
-The data used is from 2001 and shows a top heavy population, with the majority of the population being aged between 30 and 59.
-141 people are in this bracket, which is approximately 55% of the population.
+The parish had a population of 256 people according to the 2011 censusEdgcott's population during the 1830s mainly worked as agricultural labourers.
+The following graph shows the number of Edgcott residents by age in 2001, with 141, approximately 55%, aged between 30 and 59.